 Power-measuring pedals offer the ability to measure each leg’s power independently, and some are able to analyse your pedal stroke too.

 On the same principal as left-crank meters, most pedal meter makers offer a single-pedal system that provides power data at lower cost.

 PowerTap hub (CC BY 2.0 Glory Cycles)

-Measuring power in the rear hub must be fairly tricky, as PowerTap (since April 2019 owned by SRAM) remains the only manufacturer of a hub power meter, almost two decades years after introducing its first hub.
+Measuring power in the rear hub must be fairly tricky, as PowerTap (since April 2019 owned by SRAM) remains the only manufacturer of a hub power meter, two decades years after introducing its first hub.
 Supported by relatively flexible frame ends, and hammered by road forces, the hub is a hostile place for delicate electronics, but PowerTap seems to have solved the problems.
 You can get a PowerTap hub either built into a wheel or a pair, or on its own so your favourite wheelbuilder can install your rim of choice.

 A hub power meter is the easiest type to switch between bikes, though if you want power readings while racing then you have to train on your racing wheels.
 Power meter advocates would say that’s a sensible decision.